-- · Approximately every 6 months. - · When the water filter indicator turns on. - When the water dispenser output decreases. - When the ice cubes are smaller than normal.
+- Approximately every 6 months. - · When the water filter indicator turns on. - When the water dispenser output decreases. - When the ice cubes are smaller than normal. - Unscrew and take down the filter according to the arrow indication on the filter. - Insert the new filter, and tighten. - After replacing the filter, take some water from the ice and water dispenser to remove air from the water system. - Discard the waste filter directly into a garbage can.

-1. Remove the old water filter.
+1. Remove the water filter cover.